xiaolai/insidebar-ai/README.md

 4. Enable "Developer mode" in the top right
 5. Click "Load unpacked" and select the extracted folder
 6. The sidebar icon will appear in your browser toolbar

+**Note:** Self-hosted extensions will show a "Developer mode" warning in your browser.
+This is normal and does not affect functionality.

 ## First-Time Setup